 Key Match-Up: Tony Parker torched the Spanish defence for 32 points on 11-of-19 shooting in the semis.
 So Mantas Kalnietis will be next in line to try to slow him down.
 Look to Renaldas Seibutis to help out.
 Lithuania held Parker to just 11 points on four-of-eight shooting in their Second Round match-up.

-They Say: France guard Antoine Diot: "Lithuania is a very good team and we have to take it very seriously if we want to win this final."
+France guard Antoine Diot: "Lithuania is a very good team and we have to take it very seriously if we want to win this final."

 France center Alexis Ajinca: "We are happy to beat Spain.
 It was a great win, but it was only the semi-final and our goal is bigger than that.
 We didn't come here to lose in the final, so we have stay focused on the big game and be ready to win."